 Skimming and scanning are two of the most misunderstood and misused skills in the whole IELTS test.
-Most students think they know what they are and when to use them, but many use them incorrectly or innapropriately.

 This is when you read the whole text or a large part of the text, so that you understand the general meaning.
 In other words, you read quickly to understand generally what it is about.